 Comment Category NCA Comments Current Status Details Outcomes/Student Assessment 17, 31, 33, 36, 58 Examine and report on the Assessment of Student Academic Achievement of its students by May 1, 1999.
 As the College implements its Assessment Plan beyond the course level, systematic discussions about developmental course outcomes as they relate to the entry-level competencies expected by English and Mathematics faculty teaching the degree-requirement courses need to occur.
 Continue work on summative assessment of student performance in career programs and in general education.
-Establish a feedback loop to identify how the results of student assessment guides changes in curriculum and instruction to improve student learning in career programs.
-Completed The required Progress Report on Student Outcomes addressing all of these issues was submitted to NCA in May 1999.
+Establish a feedback loop to identify how the results of student assessment Completed The required Progress Report on Student Outcomes addressing all of these issues was submitted to NCA in May 1999.
 The NCA notified Dr. Breuder in November of 1999 that the report was accepted and that no further action was required until the 2007-2008 comprehensive evaluation.
+A new institutionally consistent program outcomes assessment process was implemented at the College since 2004.
+With the implementation of this process, Harper College's efforts in assessment have moved from predominantly a course-or discipline-based model to a more comprehensive approach that is cross-discipline and inclusive of all campus units.
+Using this process, faculty, staff, and administration have worked to develop, implement, and evaluate their